Fort Ontario

 Visiting the inner buildings was like a step back in time.
 Each building is set up the way it looked in 1868, when Company F was stationed here.
 Entering from the front gate, there is a long tunnel with two guard stations on either side.

 The Enlisted Men’s Barracks was where the men lived, talked, slept, cooked and ate all their meals.
-The first floor of the Barracks has two large rooms.
-The room on the right was where men cooked and ate their meals; it had two pantries to hold supplies.
-The second floor held the bunks and places to hang up soldiers’ clothing, which they were responsible for, to keep clean and tidy.
+The first floor of the Barracks had two large rooms.
+The room on the right was where the men cooked and ate their meals.
+It had two pantries to hold supplies.

-Next on the schedule was drill practice in marching, weapons handling and battle formation, that ended at 11:00 AM.
-Lunch was at 12:00 PM, more drill practice from 3:00 – 4:00.
 Dinner was at 5:30 PM.
-Dress Parade required soldiers to be in full dress uniform twenty minutes before sunset, which may have happened before dinner.
+DRESS PARADE required soldiers to be in full dress uniform, twenty minutes before sunset, which may have happened before dinner.
 The flag was lowered at sunset.
-At 9:15, everyone prepared for bed, and Taps was at 9:30.
+At 9:15, everyone prepared for bed, and TAPs was at 9:30.

-Visiting this building is a true step back in time, as it is set up with period-accurate furniture and items needed for each office.
+Visiting this building is a true step back in time, as it is set up with furniture and items needed for each office.
 It looks like everyone is out for a meal.

 HISTORY